 - "Snapshot deleted"

-11. Create a relation between the two document classes in your library.
+11. If you're using a "Snapshot" document class, create a relation between the two document classes in your library.
 In the example below, we created a relation between the "SOP" and "Snapshot" document classes.

 Learn more: Configure relations.